ia97lies/xauxi/README.md

 Last but not least the fun factor and learning Lua is the main task here ;)

 ### Version
 Alpha vesion.
-Just checkout the git repo and explore the test cases and code.
-Or download the tar ball of the git repos.
+Just checkout the git repo or download the tar ball provided by github.
+Write your very own small configuration, take test/simple as a base.

 ### Features
 * Simple response method